raaam21/IoT-based-Robot/README.md

 # IoT-based-Robot

-A robot that can move with the wifi mode based commands given to that and can send back the sensor readings back to the server
+A robot that can move with the wifi mode based commands given to that,also euipped with PIR , Flame , IR and camera module.
+It can send the sensor readings back to the server.